 Here’s How the Apple Military Discount Works and How You Qualify

 As most of my loyal readers know, I’m a huge fan of retailers offering a military or veteran discount to those who serve our country.
 Back in December of 2018, Apple officially announced and opened a dedicated online store specifically for active military and veterans.
-It’s a nice gesture by Apple to offer those who serve and protect our country a good deal on a new iPhone, MacBook, or iPad.
 So I figured it was time to take a closer look at how the Apple military discount works, how you qualify, and what kind of deals you can expect.

 Once verified, you’ll gain access to the Military and Vet Online Storefront where all Apple products will be discounted by 10%.